oisdk/site/drafts/more-random-access-lists.markdown

   index₃ 1ᵇ []       (⟨ x ⟩+ _ +2× _ ) p = x
   index₃ 1ᵇ (i ∷ is) (⟨ _ ⟩+ x +2× xs) p = sel-bit x (index₃ i is xs p)
 ```

+---

+= Conclusion

+I think Braun trees are a fascinating data structure with lots of interesting
+aspects.
+In practice they tend to be much slower than other comparable structures, but
+they're extremely simple and have many properties which make them particularly
+well-suited to type-level programming.

+---

+= References